Sen1553/Awesome-Continual-RL/README.md

 ## 📖 Research Papers

 ### arXiv
+#### 2025
 - Elelimy E, Szepesvari D, White M, et al. **Rethinking the foundations for continual reinforcement learning**[J]. arXiv preprint arXiv:2504.08161, 2025.[[Paper]](https://arxiv.org/abs/2504.08161)

     `TL;DR: This paper argues that key assumptions of standard RL, such as MDP formulations, optimal policy focus, and episodic evaluation, are misaligned with the goals of CRL.
 It proposes a new paradigm tailored to CRL based on the history process, providing a more appropriate foundation for lifelong learning.`

+#### 2016
 - Rusu A A, Rabinowitz N C, Desjardins G, et al. Progressive neural networks[J]. arXiv preprint arXiv:1606.04671, 2016.[[Paper]](https://arxiv.org/abs/1606.04671)

+    `TL;DR: This paper introduces Progressive Neural Networks, which add a new neural network (a column) for each task and freeze earlier ones to avoid catastrophic forgetting.
+Lateral connections enable effective feature reuse, and experiments on Atari, Pong variants, and 3D mazes show consistent positive transfer beyond standard finetuning in deep RL.`

 ### ICML 2025